zhihua-zheng/EvaMO_UOSL_code/README.md

 You can reach me at [zhihua@uw.edu](mailto:zhihua@uw.edu) for questions related to the usage of this code.

 ### Description
-This set of scripts fufills three stages in generating the results presented in the paper:
+This set of scripts fufills the analysis presented in the paper in three steps:
-- Load and process raw data
+- Load and process original data
 - Calculate key parameters
 - Produce figures